100+ Best Halloween Costume Ideas For Men in 2021 – Easy & Fun

-Win laughs by becoming the mascot of childhood, the champion of questionably healthy breakfasts–Captain Crunch.
-You’ll be the only one brave enough to don the bushy moustache and blue uniform.
+Win laughs by becoming the mascot of childhood, the champion of questionably healthy breakfasts – Captain Crunch!
+You’ll be the only one brave enough to don the bushy mustache and blue uniform.

-There are many characters from the Wizard of Oz that get to make an appearance every Halloween, but what about the lesser-thought of but still noteworthy options?
-Before you consider a Dorothy or Tin Man dedication, considering something a bit different, like a flying monkey!
+There are many characters from the Wizard of Oz that get to make an appearance every Halloween, but what about the lesser-thought-of but still noteworthy options?
+Before you consider a Dorothy or Tin Man, considering something a bit different, like a flying monkey!